IbenKAndersen/Dat3SemGitHubWeek36/README.md

 # Thursday 05/09/19
 JavaScript and the Document Object Model (DOM)

 - Status: Tried to make the fetch exercise.
 I do not fully understand the concept yet of Document Objects Model and its methods.
 I have spent so much time working on the exercises for this week that I ran out of time friday night.
 I will try to work throughout the weekend, but I know I will not be finished in time for peer review.
-I hope I will still get som credit for the efford that I have made in order to finish the exercises.
+I hope I will still get som credit for the efford that I have made in order to solve the exercises.
+I did my best.
 - Location: The .html-document and .js-document is in the folder 04-thursday-exercises.
 - Learning goals: demonstrating code examples with DOM-interaction e.g. choosing elements, styling, handling tags, attributes etc., demonstrating the use of fetch.